 Months on the lees: 46 | Grapes: 100% chardonnay | Draft: 2009

-It has an intense and brilliant golden yellow with a very fine, not very numerous and quite persistent perlage.
+It is an intense, brilliant golden yellow with a very fine perlage, not very numerous and quite persistent.
 The nose is delicate, elegant and broad with notes of white chocolate, custard, walnut and apple pie.
-In the mouth it is silky, but a bit "seated" and it is a real shame because from an olfactory and taste-olfactory point of view it is truly extraordinary.
-Structured, savory and with a long almondy finish.
+In the mouth it is silky, but a little 'sitting' and that is a pity because from an olfactory and taste-olfactory point of view it is truly extraordinary.
+Structured, savoury and with a long almondy finish.

 La Montina Franciacorta Brut Millesimato 2009 disgorgement 2021

-It has an intense golden yellow with rose gold nuances at the edges.
-The perlage is fine, numerous and forms an evanescent foam.
-The nose is a bit closed and something is missing, even if there are hints of interesting spicy and balsamic notes.
-In the mouth it is very crunchy, sapid and very fresh, it makes you salivate a lot.
+It is an intense golden yellow with pink-gold hues at the edges.
+The perlage is fine, numerous and forms an evanescent mousse.
+The nose is a little closed and lacks something, although there are hints of interesting spicy and balsamic notes.
+In the mouth it is very crisp, savoury and very fresh, and makes you salivate a lot.
 Long finish.

 La Montina Franciacorta Brut Millesimato 2009 disgorgement 2015 ❤️❤️+

-It has an intense golden yellow with antique gold reflections on the edges.
+It is an intense golden yellow with antique gold highlights at the edges.
 The perlage is fine, numerous and persistent.
-The nose is intense, with enveloping notes of pastry, white chocolate, mushroom, umami, alchermes, candied mandarin and eggnog.
-In the mouth it is coherent, very crunchy and savory with a saline finish reminiscent of wine Marsala.
+The nose is intense, with enveloping notes of pastry, white chocolate, mushroom, umami, alkermes, candied mandarin and zabaglione.
+In the mouth it is consistent, very crisp and savoury with a saline finish reminiscent of the wine Marsala.

-Now you can buy my Sommelier book: the illustrated manual or scroll down the page to continue reading the article!
+You can now buy my book Sommelier: the illustrated manual or scroll down the page to continue reading the article!

 All my notes on wine and food in one book.